The two most common therapeutic techniques recommended to people suffering from any mental illness (AMI) are talk therapy and mindfulness meditation.

 - Marital discord

-Through simple self-examination of the problem, they can gain a deeper understanding of the underlying triggers and implement strategies to cope with the triggers in real-life situations.
+Through simple self-examination, they can gain a deeper understanding of the underlying triggers causing the anxiety.
+They can implement practical solutions to cope with the triggers in real-life situations.

-For example, if the problem happens to be memory of childhood trauma, they can draw out the exact triggers by asking questions such as:
+For example, if the trigger happens to be memory of childhood trauma, they can draw out the exact root cause of the trigger by asking questions such as:

 - Have I felt rejected growing up?